prof-rossetti/gwu-badm-2301-201509/README.md

 12:20pm to 12:30pm | Break
 12:30pm to 1:40pm | Session II

+The class [Schedule](SCHEDULE.md) contains a tentative week-by-week description of the topics and technologies covered in each class, as well as assignments given and due.
+ It may change to reflect the pace of instruction.

 ### Calendar

 The class meets from 9/31/15 through 12/9/15.
  The course [Calendar](CALENDAR.md) reflects the most up-to-date scheduling information, including class times, instructor office hours, holidays, support sessions, and more.

-### Roadmap

-The course [Roadmap](ROADMAP.md) contains a tentative week-by-week description of the topics and technologies covered in each class.
- It is likely to change to reflect the pace of instruction.

 ## Learning Community